React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 7. Hybrid apps are often considered the best for an online marketplace.
 And it is true.
 The advantages are various, while the disadvantages are so minor that they can be ignored.

-So why choose native app development if we can choose hybrid apps?
+So why choose native app development if we can select hybrid apps?
 There are two perfect solutions in cross-platforming development – Flutter vs React Native.
-They both possess a huge number of features, have open-source frameworks, and are powerful enough to develop almost any application.
+They possess many features, have open-source frameworks, and are powerful enough to develop almost any application.
 At this point, a new question appears: what is better for development, Flutter or React Native?
-In this article, we will try to find the answer to this question.
+In this article, we will find the answer to this question.

 What is Flutter?

 Flutter is an open-source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
-Developed by Google it was first released back in 2017.
+Developed by Google, it was first released back in 2017.
+Is Flutter still relevant?
+Oh yes, it is.

-Nowadays it continues its rapid growth and becomes more popular in the developers’ circles.
-If we compare React Native vs Flutter 2023 stats, we will notice that Flutter has become more popular among developers.
-Even such exotic IT regions as Kenya, China, Bangladesh, Japan, and Jordan choose this framework.
-Compared to previous periods, when 30% chose Flutter, in 2023, this number keeps growing.
+It continues its rapid growth and has become more popular in the developers’ circles.
+If we compare React Native vs Flutter stats, we will notice that Flutter has become more popular among developers.
+Even in such exotic IT regions as Kenya, China, Bangladesh, Japan, and Jordan, Flutter market share is bigger.
+This number keeps growing compared to the previous periods when 30% chose Flutter.

 What’s so special about Flutter?
-First of all, it is the ability to create cross-platform applications using a single codebase.
-It means that there is no need to develop separate apps for the web, mobile, and desktop.
-With Flutter, there appears one single tool that helps to develop apps easily.
+First, it is the ability to create cross-platform applications using a single codebase.
+It means no need to develop separate web, mobile, and desktop apps.
+With Flutter, there is one single tool that helps to create apps quickly.

 No more compromises on speed, quality, or performance – Flutter helps to build beautiful apps within a single codebase.
-Flutter consists of a framework built with Dart.
+Flutter consists of a framework created with Dart.
 The rendering engine is designed predominantly in C++.
-It’s interesting to know that apps built using Flutter are more intuitive and easier to navigate.
+Interestingly, apps built using Flutter are more intuitive and easier to navigate.
 The matter is that with this framework, app developers can modify UX.
 This process requires changing the variable in the state.
-In React Native vs Flutter comparison, this point is extremely important.
+In the comparison between React Native and Flutter, this point is critical.

 On March 2, 2021, Flutter 2 was announced by Google.
-The news is fascinating, as this update fundamentally shifts the way developers build apps.
+The news is fascinating, as this update fundamentally shifts how developers build apps.
 It uses a codebase for 5 OS: iOS, Android, Windows, macOS, and Linux, and additionally, it targets such browsers as Chrome, Firefox, Safari, and Edge.
 What does it mean for the developers?
-Flutter finally can help in building apps for the web!
+Flutter can finally help in building apps for the web!

 According to Google, “Flutter’s web support builds on these innovations, offering an app-centric framework that takes full advantage of all that the modern web has to offer.”